marbe/ocp4-vmware-upi-installer/README.md

 ## To Do
 * Add Playbook to install and configure infrastructure services (DNS, LB, DHCP) on _bastion host_ in order to completely automate UPI pre-requisites.
-* Add configuration for static IP in a supported way.

 ## How to contribute
 Pull requests are wellcome!